We’re all crazy. Some people are just better at hiding it. I wish we wouldn’t.

 I remember getting home and battling with myself.

 Vomit.
 Missed calls.
 The thrumming of a car window.
 Fog.
 Waking up in my sister’s house.
 Embarrassment.
 Bile and back pain.
 Fear.
 Realising I hadn’t died but I had really hurt myself.
 Getting an Uber to RPH.
 Awkward emergency room explanations.
+Shame.
 Something called a NAC infusion.
 Seeing my sister’s heart break.
 Feeling like I belonged in a psych ward.
 Feeling just so fucking tired.

 It’s been six months.
 Ever the perfectionist, I am now acting as if it never happened but of course it did.
 I can’t fathom my actions, but they happened.
 I can’t delete the hurt I’ve caused like I can that Snapchat video.
 Three months of group cognitive behavior therapy doesn’t cancel out liver damage.

 Now on a different antidepressant, I still deal with shaky, shivery side effects.
-I still get days of chronic fatigue exhaustion, like a thick mousse-like fog.
+I still get days of chronic fatigue exhaustion, the thick mousse-like fog.
 Sometimes the struggle to lift my eyes from the floor truly feels insurmountable.
 But now, I won’t succumb to the pressure to ‘act happy’ anymore.
 Sure, I’m a regular visitor to the ‘already-worn pile’ but honestly, who isn’t?

 Depression is still a stigma-ridden condition.
 No matter how many mental health initiatives make the headlines, there is a pervasive societal shame surrounding it.
 For me, the black dog will always be my companion.
 I’m going to have to work at managing my depression for the rest of my life, in a world where it’s considered okay to slur “she’s insane”.
 It’s an uphill battle.